How Dog Ear Cropping Is Done

 Dogs are not fashion accessories.
 Dogs are living creatures.
-They deserve to have their ears in the way nature intended to.
-As humans we have no right whatsoever on deciding on their behalf, especially when for futile cosmetic reasons.
-My verdict is therefore that ear croppings not only should not be permitted but should actually be illegal.
-Dogs have ears for a reason and by cropping them, we are not listening to their nature's will.
+They deserve to have their ears the way nature intended to.
+As humans we have no right whatsoever on deciding on their behalf, especially for futile cosmetic reasons.
+My verdict is therefore that ear croppings should not only not be permitted but should actually be illegal.
+Dogs have ears for a reason.
+By cropping them, we are not listening to nature's will.

 Viewer Discretion Advised